Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Introduction

+In Section \ref{ModificationsDegenerate}, we shall modify this result, ultimately showing that (for a density-one set of primes depending on the parameters $A, B, C,$ and $D$) the group $\Gamma$ acts transitively on each of the $\Gamma$-invariant sets identified in Theorem \ref{QuadraticObstructions}, so that, depending on the exact relations between the parameters, there are either exactly two large orbits or four large orbits.
+To the author's knowledge, this appears to be the first time a Markoff-type variety has been shown to have exactly two or exactly four orbits after excluding those that arise from finite orbits over $\mathbb{C}$---previous work has either shown the presence of exactly one orbit, or the presence of at least two or at least four.

+\begin{remark}[Dependence of the exceptional set of primes on $A$, $B$, $C$, and $D$] The exceptional set of primes to which our results do not apply may be expressed as the union of two sets.
+The first is the possibly infinite set of primes that are excluded from Theorem \ref{LowerBoundOnOrder}.
+While this set is potentially infinite, it has density zero in the primes, and is independent of the values of the parameters $A, B, C,$ and $D$.
+The second set consists of all primes $p$ such that

-for some integer tuple $(A', B', C', D')$ congruent mod $p$ to the integer tuple $(A, B, C, D).$ It is only this condition, which arises in the so-called ``opening'' from how we lift our equation to characteristic $0$ in Proposition \ref{AlgNTBound}, that prevents us from giving a result uniform over the parameters $A, B, C,$ and $D$.
-While it is likely that we could weaken this condition by following the methods of \cite{KMSV}, it does not seem that their methods suffice to completely remove the dependence on the parameters $A, B, C,$ and $D$. \end{remark}
+This set is finite and explicit, but depends on the values of the parameters.
+It arises from using the weak, parameter-dependent lower bound on the size of a component in Proposition \ref{AlgNTBound} to ensure that the chosen Dehn-twist orbit has more than $11d^3 + d + 24$ points, allowing us to avoid the exceptional points in Theorem \ref{LowerBoundOnOrder}.
+In our application $d = 3$, giving $11d^3 + d + 24 = 324.$ While it is likely that we could weaken this condition by following the methods of \cite{KMSV}, it does not seem that their methods suffice to completely remove the dependence on the parameters $A, B, C,$ and $D$.

+For nondegenerate surfaces in the special subfamily (\ref{GyodaMatsushitaEq}), as well as for some degenerate surfaces, an analogue of Chen's theorem has been established (see \cite{pDivisibilityClusterAlg}, Theorem 1.1, reproduced here as Theorem \ref{pDivisibilityResult}).
+This result gives a strong and uniform lower bound on the size of each $\Gamma$-orbit, implying that our results hold for all sufficiently large primes uniformly in the parameters of this subfamily; see Theorem \ref{th:MainSufficientlyLarge}.
+Unfortunately, such uniformity is most interesting for the family of surfaces (\ref{MarkoffPlusk}), where it would have important applications to group theory; see Section \ref{GroupTheory} for details.
+The only non-Cayley surface in both families is the classical Markoff surface; see Remark \ref{rmk:DifferentNondegConds}.
+Thus, this strengthening does not have such applications. \end{remark}

+Since excluding finitely many primes does not affect any density-one statement, we shall freely discard small primes throughout the proof.
+In particular, all arguments over $\mathbb{F}_p$ may be understood with $p$ odd.